Registered index-linked annuities – RILA

 Decide on your investment selection(s) and the percentage of your investment to allocate toward them.

-While there are only three main choices to make, there a large number of possible variables that could affect your investment, so contact a Guardian financial professional to learn more about registered index-linked annuities work.
-Or, start by using this digital tool that can help you understand the possible outcomes that Guardian MarketPerformTM could provide in different market scenarios.
+While there are only three main choices to make, there are a large number of possible variables that could affect your investment, so contact a Guardian financial advisor to learn more about registered index-linked annuities work.
+Or, start by using this digital tool that can help you understand the possible outcomes that Guardian MarketPerform could provide in different market scenarios.

-Talk to a financial professional about RILAs.
+Talk to a financial advisor about RILAs.

 Frequently asked questions about registered index-linked annuities